troglobit/finit/README.md

 Finit is a plugin-based init with [process supervision][1] similar to that of D.J.
 Bernstein's [daemontools][2] and Gerrit Pape's [runit][3].
 The main focus of Finit is on small and embedded Linux systems, yet fully usable on server and desktop installations as well.
+See the `contrib/` section for Debian and Alpine examples.

 Traditional [SysV init][4] style systems are scripted.
 For low-resource embedded systems this is quite resource intensive and often leads to